 aeronautical charts and the Canada Flight Supplement

 relevant sections of the Canadian Aviation Regulations.

 What is the purpose of a Special Flight Operations Certificate?

-The Canadian Aviation Regulations require Special Flight Operations Certificates so that Transport Canada can verify operators can use their UAV reliably and safely.
+The Canadian Aviation Regulations require Special Flight Operations Certificates so that Transport Canada can verify that operators can use their UAV reliably and safely.

 The Special Flight Operations Certificate contains conditions specific to the proposed use, such as maximum altitudes, minimum distances from people and property, operating areas, and coordination requirements with air traffic services.

 How do I apply for a Special Flight Operations Certificate?

 You must email a detailed application to the nearest Transport Canada regional office.
-You must provide your contact information and describe how, when and where you plan to use your UAV.
-You can find more information on what you need to include in your application at https://www.tc.gc.ca/eng/civilaviation/opssvs/managementservices-referencecentre-documents-600-623-001-972.htm.
+Your application must include your contact information and describe how, when and where you plan to use your UAV, as well as how you plan to deal with the safety risks.

 If you have any questions about applying for a Special Flight Operations Certificate, please contact your regional Transport Canada office or email@example.com.